Honda: Hydrogen fuel cell

 In Takanezawa, Japan, on 16 June 2008, Honda Motors produced the first assembly-line FCX Clarity, a hybrid hydrogen fuel cell vehicle.
 More efficient than a gas-electric hybrid vehicle, the FCX Clarity combines hydrogen and oxygen from ordinary air to generate electricity for an electric motor.
 In July 2014 Honda announced the end of production of the Honda FCX Clarity for the 2015 model.
 The vehicle itself does not emit any pollutants and its only by-products are heat and water.
 The FCX Clarity also has an advantage over gas-electric hybrids in that it does not use an internal combustion engine to propel itself.
 Like a gas-electric hybrid, it uses a lithium ion battery to assist the fuel cell during acceleration and capture energy through regenerative braking, thus improving fuel efficiency.
 The lack of hydrogen filling stations throughout developed countries will keep production volumes low.
 Honda will release the vehicle in groups of 150.
-California is the only U.S. market with infrastructure for fueling such a vehicle, though the number of stations is still limited.
+California is the only US market with infrastructure for fueling such a vehicle, though the number of stations is still limited.
 Building more stations is expensive, as the California Air Resources Board (CARB) granted $6.8 million for four H2 fueling stations, costing US$1.7 million each.
 Honda views hydrogen fuel cell vehicles as the long-term replacement of piston cars, not battery cars.

+Honda introduced the CR-V e:FCEV in February 2024 in the US.
+It is a plug-in hybrid fuel cell version of the CR-V that is equipped with an electric motor, two high-pressure hydrogen tanks with a total capacity of 4.3 kg and a 17.7 kWh battery with plug-in charging capability.
+It was also launched in Japan as the only version of the CR-V sold in the country, imported from the Marysville, Ohio assembly plant in the US.
+This model began production on 5 June 2024.
+The later revealed to includes an H2 credit.